Ford Motor Company: 21st century

 In March 2022, Ford announced that it would restructure the company into three separate divisions.
 Ford Model E is to focus on electric vehicles; Ford Blue is to focus on internal combustion vehicles; and the existing commercial division is to be rebranded as Ford Pro, to focus on vehicle distribution and service.
 In August 2022, Ford announced it planned layoffs of roughly 3,000 employees and contract workers, confirming earlier reporting.
 The cuts would mostly affect divisions in the US, Canada, and India, which Jim Farley said would allow the company to prepare for the future of electric, software-heavy vehicles.

-In February 2023, Ford announced that it was going to cut 3,800 jobs across Europe, with the job cuts mainly focusing on their German and British workforce.
+In February 2023, Ford announced that it was going to cut 3,800 jobs across Europe, with the job cuts mainly focusing on its German and British workforce.
 Ford will be cutting 2,300 jobs from Germany, 1,300 from the United Kingdom, and an additional 200 jobs in the rest of Europe, according to the head of Ford Germany, Martin Sander.
 The cuts will mainly be done to the company's engineers.
-Ford also announced during the year that their electric vehicle business had lost $3 billion before taxes over the past two years and will lose a similar amount in 2023 as the company looks to significantly invest in Electric Technology.
+Ford also announced during the year that its electric vehicle business had lost $3 billion before taxes over the past two years and will lose a similar amount in 2023 as the company looks to significantly invest in Electric Technology.
 The Ford Model E is expected to be profitable by 2026.